robot256/MultipleUnitTrainControl/README.md

 - When a locomotive is replaced, the train is changed to manual mode.
 Since you cannot automatically couple two locomotives without them running into each other, creation of an MU consist is expected to be a manual process, but after upgrading a save file you will have to set trains back to automatic.
 - Train kill statistics may not be preserved when upgrading/downgrading locomotives.
 - Mode is currently a runtime setting, so MU Control technologies will be available to research even if you have set MU Control to ignore them.
-- The MU version has a separate item-type circuit signal, which I assume will be faithfully utilized by LTN stops when outputting train rolling stock descriptions.
-Not a bug, but don't click the wrong one by accident on your crafting machine inserter.
+- The MU version has a separate item-type circuit signal, which is a separate signal from LTN stops when outputting train rolling stock descriptions.
+Not a bug, but don't click the wrong one by accident.
-- When placing *fueled* locomotives via blueprint, fuel item requests will be cancelled when the locomotives are upgraded.

 ## Credits:
 - Noxy - Multidirectional Trains, which gave me the idea and some examples of train manipulation.